andriyko/sublime-robot-framework-assistant/README.md

 a library with the library name, then module search path must contain the folder where the library can be located.

-The Robot Framework Data Editor uses the Robot Framework API to parse the test data and libraries.
-All changes, which are not system wide, to locate the libraries, must also be added in the module search path in the Robot Framework Data Editor
+The Robot Framework Assistant uses the Robot Framework API to parse the test data and libraries.
+All changes, which are not system wide, to locate the libraries, must also be added in the module search path in the Robot Framework Assistant

 More details how libraries is searched in Robot Framework can be found from be the